textlint/textlint/docs/formatter.md

     // not fixable messages
     // messages is a array of `TextLintMessage` "remainingMessages": [],
-    // original is the same one of `TextLintResult`
+    // messages is the same one of `TextLintResult`
     // pre-applyingMessages + remainingMessages
     // messages is a array of `TextLintMessage` "messages": []